OpenSourceRisk/ORE-SWIG/README.md

 wait for your browser to open, select ore.ipy from the list of files and then run all cells.

+Also note the test suite in ORE-SWIG/OREAnalytics-SWIG/Python/test:

+	python OREAnalyticsTestSuite.py

+When the QuantExt-SWIG and OREData-SWIG modules are built as well (edit top-level CMakeLists.txt) then similar test suites in ORE-SWIG/OREData-SWIG/Python/test and ORE-SWIG/QuantExt-SWIG/Python/test can be run

+	python OREDataTestSuite.py
+	python QuantExtTestSuite.py

 To try a simple OREAnalytics Java example, change to ORE-SWIG/OREAnalytics-SWIG/Java/Examples and run